danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="stats.getMegagroupStats.html" name="stats.getMegagroupStats">Get supergroup statistics: stats.getMegagroupStats</a>

 * <a href="account.getTmpPassword.html" name="account.getTmpPassword">Get temporary payment password: account.getTmpPassword</a>

+* <a href="stories.getPeerMaxIDs.html" name="stories.getPeerMaxIDs">Get the IDs of the maximum read stories for a set of peers: stories.getPeerMaxIDs</a>

 * <a href="channels.getAdminLog.html" name="channels.getAdminLog">Get the admin log of a channel/supergroup: channels.getAdminLog</a>